Please do not attend parkrun if you display any COVID-19 symptoms

 The course will be marshalled so that juniors will be in sight of a marshal at all times.

 Please remember that the parkrun uses shared paths.
+For the continued success of the event, please give way to other park users.
+This won't hurt your time, it won't stop you from getting a PB and it will make sure everyone continues to enjoy the event.
+Please remember that the parkrun uses shared paths.
 Please give way to other park users.
 This won't slow you down and will help ensure the overall success of the event.

 Please, wherever possible walk, jog, cycle or use public transport when attending the event.
 If you do have to drive, please consider car-sharing to reduce our impact on both the environment and other park users.
 Please also watch out for other park users when arriving and leaving.
 Parking may be limited so try to arrive early.